 Knowing God and Making Him Known

-The foundation that Harvest began building on over 35 years ago is the same foundation it stands on today, and that's the commitment to knowing God and making Him known.
+The foundation that Harvest began building on 50 years ago is the same foundation it stands on today, and that’s the commitment to knowing God and making Him known.

 Through the Years

 If there are two words about Harvest to encapsulate the start, it would be “humble beginnings”.
 Few may know that before it was one of the largest churches in America, it started as a home Bible study of 30 people.
 It was 1973 in Riverside, California that a 19-year-old Greg Laurie felt the call of God to lead this group.

 Through God’s guiding hand, Harvest Christian Fellowship was transformed from a small group into a church of 15,000 people at multiple campus locations in Southern California and Hawaii.

 Longing to reach more people with Jesus Christ, this team began holding Harvest Crusades in 1990.
 For 30 years, these large-scale evangelistic events have reached millions of people, and hundreds of thousands of them have professed faith in Jesus Christ.
 Of these events, the largest live one-day evangelistic event in US history occurred at Harvest America 2016—350,000 people in attendance.